morgans3/NHS_Business_Intelligence_Platform/README.md

 - AWS Secret's Manager with secrets & passwords for your platform to operate
 - AWS Cloudformation containing all the Stacks created as part of the deployment, here you will find useful outputs like how to access the platform
-- A VPC, with a private and a public subnet.
+- (Optional) A VPC, with a private and a public subnet.
 Relevant Security Groups to manage VPC traffic and data flows.
 - IAM roles and users with specific permissions in order to carry out service tasks for maintaining the platform
-- Fargate service for deploying any created containers, including task definitions and services for those applications.
+- ECS service for deploying any created containers, including task definitions and services for those applications.
 - Elastic Load Balancer to flow traffic between the Internet and the deployed containers, routed through a WAF (Firewall)
 - DynamoDB tables containing transactional data, accessed via API Gateway using a Lambda to handle authorized requests
 - RDS (PostgreSQL) database with multi-az failover, accesed via API Gateway using a Lambda to handle authorized requests